adiframemedia/maptur/README.md

 ### Precise Data Control
 Within the Maptur Control Panel you can adjsut what data points of your virtual camera is effeted by the streamed data which may be needed for specific types of filming scenarios.
 When using the mobile and capturing a log you can edit this when it's being imported as well and only apply keyframes to specific paramters.

+### Live Viewport Monitoring
+Exlusive for Pro users with the Maptur Mobile App.
+You can enable a live viewport monitoring mode which allows users to select a specific camera within a blender scene and then streams a live feed of the given view.
+You can make use of any shading type you want since this is an extent of blender's viewport but Ray Tracing in Cycles perofrmance will be highly hardware dependent.
+GPUs with Ray Tracing cores are recommended for this kind of use in real time.

 ---

 # Tutorials and Setup Guides